TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 define('DB_HOST', 'mysql');
 ```

-***🐙 Note:** Make sure your `wp-config.php` is formatted as close to the sample file as possible.
-The Wordpress CLI gets angry when it's not and will release the Kraken on your Tugboat builds.*
+_**🐙 Note:** Make sure your `wp-config.php` is formatted as close to the sample file as possible.
+The Wordpress CLI gets angry when it's not and will release the Kraken on your Tugboat builds._

 ## Configure Tugboat for Wordpress

 The Tugboat configuration is managed by a [YAML file](/setting-up-tugboat/create-a-tugboat-config-file/) at
 `.tugboat/config.yml` in the git repository.
-Here's a basic WordPress configuration you can use as a starting point, with
-comments to explain what's going on.
-There are a couple of things you'll need to change to match your current setup.
+Copy the code below into that file as a starting point.
+Then, you'll need to tweak a few things for your particular installation.

-There are three phases to creating a Tugboat preview: init, update, and build.
+For each service (php, mysql, etc) Tugboat runs three phases to build your preview: [init, update, and build](/building-a-preview/preview-deep-dive/how-previews-work/#the-build-process-explained).

 ### Phase 1: INIT
-In the INIT phase, Tugboat creates the docker containers for your services.
+In the INIT phase, Tugboat sets up your server and creates the docker containers for your services.
 1. If you're using composer to install Wordpress Core, uncomment that line in the `init` phase.
 2. Just after that, make sure that you're mapping the `${DOCROOT}` to whatever you named the directory where you downloaded Wordpress.